Greg

 last day

 Up early enough, and down for breakfast, not frantically inspired, and then out to go into town, and found the car somewhat unwilling to start.
 Suspecting some foul play or lack of petrol, down and filled up, and then into town, and had a look round for a cheap Minivan, in which I was by no means unsuccessful: there are plenty available round the £50 mark, and I was shown quite a good one which was only £40.
 Started contemplating then what Cooper bits and pieces I could use, and asked about a few scrap yards, and was sent up to Redhills, where the Mini was too recent to be of much interest to them.
 Then up to a place on the Okehampton Road, where they did indeed have a few mini bits and pieces, but told me the Cooper situation was pretty poor, as people seldom wrote them off.
-Had a look found, and then back into town and fount the public library, where I finished a letter to Pauline and then wrote up in a sadly neglected diary until I got somewhat bored, and went into the town to have a look round, and then up to the Express and Echo offices to see what I could get in the way of accommodation.
+Had a look found, and then back into town and found the public library, where I finished a letter to Pauline and then wrote up in a sadly neglected diary until I got somewhat bored, and went into the town to have a look round, and then up to the Express and Echo offices to see what I could get in the way of accommodation.
 When the paper did come out, there was precious little of anything available and they all had box numbers, so I started to think again about it all.
 Eventually off home, and decided I could do worse than to write a couple of letters, so did so, and then finished off “The Virgin Soldiers”, about Singapore, and quite good.
 Later into the E² office, and left the letters, and then off in the Crediton direction (which happened to be the easiest) for a drive, and after a bit of cross country messing around ended up in the Old Forge at Chagford, where I had a cream tea and then pressed on to Tavistock, where as yet not everybody was home.
 They arrived, talked, etc, and I stayed at length, which involved having makan, before going back home and having a bath and another early night.

 Thursday, 25 September 1969 Exeter → So'ton → Brading IOW